leap-stc/leap-stc.github.io/book/explanation/data_policy.md

 :class: dropdown
 Data that is already available in  {abbr}`ARCO` formats in publically accessible object storage.
 Adding this data to the LEAP-Pangeo Catalog enables us to visualize it with the Data Viewer, and collect all datasets of importance in one single location, but none of the data itself is modified.
 :::

+## Roles

+Many different people at LEAP interact with data in various ways.
+Here is a list of typical roles (some people have multiple roles):

+(explanation.data-policy.roles.data-expert)=

+### Data Expert

+🚧